-As I was reading in my devotional this morning, The Word for You Today, they talked about the enemy of our faith being called an “accuser of our brothers.”
+As I was reading in my devotional, The Word for You Today, they talked about the enemy of our faith being called an “accuser of our brothers.”
 (That includes sisters too, I’m sure.)
 The point was made how people can also be accusers.
 They’re always stirring up trouble.
 And then it was talked about peacemakers, and the calm they bring into situations.
 These people cause an opposite reaction to happen around them.

 We know different types of people like that.
 Sometimes we ARE that type.
 There are ones who act as “accusers” and those who bring peace and calm into situations.
 Don’t you love the calm people in your life, when they’re there?
 They tap down the drama and help you to get to a better place emotionally.
 I love them too.
 They can’t always “fix” the matter, but they can bring calm into it.